 Welcome to College Advising at Regent Preparatory School!

 Regent is one of the few schools that is able to offer a small college advisor to student ratio.
-In all aspects of the College Advising Program, advisors take into account the developmental needs of each grade level and student.
+In all aspects of the College Advising Program, advisors consider the developmental needs of each grade level and student.

-The college advising process begins in the freshman year when the students and parents meet with the advisors for pre-college planning that includes Regent’s college advising philosophy, criteria for college admission, college prep timeline, and testing information.
+The college advising process begins in the spring of the 8th grade year when students are provided with an overview of high school and information about class selection for the freshman year.
+Early in the freshman year, students and parents meet with the advisors for pre-college planning that includes Regent’s college advising philosophy, criteria for college admission, college prep timeline, and testing information.
 Pre-college advising education continues in the same way, with another student and parent meeting, during the sophomore year.
-At this time we also review information given the freshman year, discuss testing (PSAT, Pre-ACT, SAT, and ACT), and help the students understand the college admission process.
+At this time, we also review information provided the freshman year, discuss testing (PSAT, Pre-ACT, SAT, and ACT), and help the students understand the college admission process.

-Regent offers an online college planning portal that is part of Naviance, called Family Connection, to our students.
-On this portal, Regent students are able to search for colleges based on specific needs, organize applications and deadlines in one place, take personality and career assessments to help discover majors and careers, use a simple resume tool, and find resources such as test prep, college visit days, and timelines.
+Regent offers an online college planning portal called SCOIR.
+On this personal portal, Regent students can search for colleges based on specific needs and interests, organize applications and deadlines in one place, and see upcoming college representative visits.